 Figure 1.
-Unduplicated 12-month headcount, total FTE enrollment (academic year 2003-04), and full- and part-time fall enrollment (Fall 2004)
+Unduplicated 12-month headcount of all students and of undergraduate students, total FTE enrollment (academic year 2004-05), and full- and part-time fall enrollment (Fall 2005)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see "Calculating FTE" in the Methodological Notes at the end of this report.
-Headcounts, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.

 Figure 2.
-Percent of all students enrolled, by race/ethnicity: Fall 2004
+Percent of all students enrolled, by race/ethnicity, and percent women: Fall 2005

 NOTE: Median values for the comparison may not add to 100 percent.
 See "Use of Median Values for Comparison Group" for how median values are determined.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.

 Figure 3.
-Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2002-03-2004-05
+Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2003-04-2005-06